farishaddad/Knowledge-Mining-using-Cognitive-Search/04-Lab-1-Text-Skills.md

 Now that your services and source files are prepared, start assembling the components of your indexing pipeline.
 We'll begin by creating a [data source object](https://docs.microsoft.com/rest/api/searchservice/create-data-source) that tells Azure Search how to retrieve external source data.

-For this tutorial, use the REST API and a tool that can formulate and send HTTP requests, such as Postman or Fiddler.
+For this tutorial, we will use Postman to call Azure Search service APIs.
 In the request header, provide the service name you used while creating the Azure Search service, and the api-key generated for your search service.
 In the request body, specify the blob container name and connection string.

 ### Sample Request
 ```http